UniversityOfHelsinkiCS/toppi/README.md

 ## As a boilerplate

-A simple fullstack app with a vite + react + typescript frontend and a node + typescript + express backend (no db atm), fully containerised for development and for the openshift platform, with a ready deployment pipeline.
+A simple fullstack app with a react frontend and an express backend, fully containerised for development and for the openshift platform, with a ready CI/CD pipeline.

+- React + Vite + Typescript
+- Sentry for error tracking
+- Playwright e2e tests
+- Express + Typescript
+- Postgres (TODO)